Suggested Audio Candy:

 What a festering pool of goose-phlegm.
 My call is nothing of the sort.
 The only thing of importance to these chumps is that they’re defragged at least once a week.
 A training exercise should do the trick, you know, one of those ones with an ice-breaker.
 Where every participant, none of whom know one another or have any intention of changing that statistic, are required to stand up in front of the whole group, state their name which is already written on their chest, and tell their peers one thing about them that makes them unique.
 That can be some stretch after their frontal lobe has been neutralized by years of policy and procedure.
 Listen to me, ranting like a frustrated fishwife.
 I guess I should explain why we’re here.
 Corporate robots or drones as they are often referred to, they’re my beef today.

 We all know them well and telephone is but one of their methods of miscommunication.
 They pop up wherever they please like genital warts and make your dick itch in much the same manner.
 Sometimes they are unleashed on the general public and, when this is the case, we get to put a face to the name.
 Yet nothing exists behind the eyes, just the scars of lobotomization and a mass of tepid air which is omitted orally by way of vocal fart clouds.
 We’re not talking of the sneaky cheek slider, a thinly veiled rasp which barely registers in the nostrils.
-Instead it’s the final flatulence of an overweight sheet metal worker just before he excavates his bowel and lord only knows the stench that ensues.
-If you look closely at these individuals you will discern the long arm of industry forced into their rectums, cufflinks snagging their sphincters.
+Instead it’s the final flatulence of a chubby sheet metal worker just before he excavates his bowel and lord only knows the stench that ensues.
+If you look closely at these individuals you will discern the long arm of industry forced into their rectums, cuff links snagging their sphincters.

 It is too late for these hapless non-entities.
 By the conclusion of Invasion of The Body Snatchers we were all too aware that Donald Sutherland wouldn’t simply be able to be ‘talked down’.
 Likewise, as Palmer ingested Windows noggin first in The Thing, both Garry and Childs knew that a simple back and shoulder rub wouldn’t suffice.
 The damage was done and the same can be said for the multitudes of mumbling morons who have already taken a fisting before their first morning coffee.
 Ask them a question which requires even the faintest degree of thinking on the move and they appear to blow a fuse.
 That blank, emotionless gaze from well-glazed eyes tells a story and each sorry word that leaves their fruitlessly flapping lips has been placed there strategically to irk our chains.